If you

 American history from the first day that Europeans settled here all the way

-into the 20th century and even today.
+th century and even today.
 Pictured here is the cider

 press at the Farm House Museum.
 This particular press was manufactured by the